Discrete-Continuous Smoothing and Mapping: Overview of the Approach

 From \eqref{eq:map-inference}, the joint optimization problem of interest can be formulated as:

-Our alternating minimization approach, depicted in Figure \ref{fig:optimization}, proceeds as follows: first, fix an initial iterate $\continuousVars^{(i)}$.
+Our alternating minimization approach (depicted in Figure \ref{fig:optimization}) proceeds as follows: first, fix an initial iterate $\continuousVars^{(i)}$.
 Then, we aim to solve the following subproblems:

 We may then repeat \eqref{eq:discrete-opt} and \eqref{eq:contin-opt} until the relative decrease in $\NLL(\continuousVars, \discreteVars)$ is sufficiently small or we have reached a maximum desired number of iterations.
 Finding minimizers for the subproblems \eqref{eq:discrete-opt} and \eqref{eq:contin-opt} may still be challenging.
-Fortunately, one need not be able to find a minimizer for the subproblems \eqref{eq:discrete-opt} and \eqref{eq:contin-opt} in order for our approach to enjoy monotonic improvements to the objective value.
-In particular, we require that at each iteration, the following hold as invariants:
+Fortunately, one need not find a minimizer for the subproblems \eqref{eq:discrete-opt} and \eqref{eq:contin-opt} in order for our approach to ensure monotonic improvements to the objective.
+In particular, we require only that at each iteration the following descent criteria hold:

-It is clear that if we do indeed recover minimizers for each subproblem in \eqref{eq:discrete-opt} and \eqref{eq:contin-opt} then these invariants hold.
-For the discrete subproblem, this can be ensured by using the max-product algorithm to compute the optimal assignment, and, for instance, by using a line search method in the case of the continuous subproblem \cite{rosen2012incremental}.
+There are many methods for updating the discrete and continuous states that satisfy \eqref{eq:discrete-descent} and \eqref{eq:contin-descent}, respectively.
+For the discrete states, the descent criterion in \eqref{eq:discrete-descent} can be ensured by using the max-product algorithm to compute the \emph{optimal solution} to the subproblem in \eqref{eq:discrete-opt}.
+For the continuous states, the descent criterion in \eqref{eq:contin-descent} can be guaranteed by, for instance, using a \rev{trust region} method \rev{(e.g. \cite{rosen2012incremental})} to refine the continuous states with respect to the objective in \eqref{eq:contin-opt} .
 In turn, we obtain the following proposition: \begin{prop} Let $\NLL(\continuousVars, \discreteVars)$ be the objective to be minimized, with initial iterate $\continuousVars^{(0)}, \discreteVars^{(0)}$.
 Suppose that at each iteration, the discrete update satisfies the descent criterion in \eqref{eq:discrete-descent} and likewise for the continuous update in \eqref{eq:contin-descent}.
 Then, the estimates $\continuousVars^{(i)}, \discreteVars^{(i)}$ obtained by alternating optimization satisfy: